-Government grants
+Government grants - JSS

-The Bureau has been awarded one government grant.
-The grant receivable by the Bureau in FY20, amounted to \$16,150 and was conditional on the payment of salaries to local employees for the period mentioned in the announcements, and that the related CPF contributions on those salaries have been paid.
-The grant will be recognised on a systematic basis over the period of economic uncertainty from April 2020.
+The Bureau has been awarded a COVID-19 relief government grant by the Singapore Government under the Jobs Support Scheme ("JSS").
+The grant received by the Bureau for the financial year ended 31 March 2021 amounts to \$49,930 and is conditional on the payment of salaries to local employees and that of related CPF contributions on those salaries paid for the period mentioned in the announcement.
+For the financial year ended 31 March 2021, \$49,930 of the JSS grant income was recognised in the profit or loss on a systematic basis over the period of economic uncertainty from April 2020.